michelin/ns4kafka/README.md

 #### AKHQ

-[AKHQ](https://github.com/tchiotludo/akhq) can be integrated with Ns4Kafka to provide access to resources within your namespace.
+Starting with version 0.20.0, [AKHQ](https://github.com/tchiotludo/akhq) can be integrated with Ns4Kafka to provide access to resources within your namespace.
 The link between AKHQ and Ns4Kafka namespaces is established using LDAP groups and LDAP authentication in AKHQ.

 To enable this integration: